rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 This is a general compositional pattern and not part of React as such.

-## How do you decide
+## How do you decide?

 I would recommend first building components in the normal React way.
 When the application is working as expected review your components to identify shared behaviours.
 Build the behaviour in a generic enough fashion to work for all existing components.
-This will help make it easier to identify HOC, even before completing new components but I would hold back and treat it as a refactoring step when deciding to build a new HOC.
+Following this will improve your experience in identify HOCs, even before completing components but I would hold back and treat it as a refactoring step when deciding to build a new HOC.

-## Fetch data High order components
+## Fetch data higher-order components

-First the working components which repeat the data fetching behaviour.
-After how we can transform it into a HOC.
+First the working components which have similar data fetching behaviour.

 ```javascript
 class VideoBlog extends React.Component {